mdpais/FIFA-Fever/README.md

 # FIFA-Fever

 ## Description
 The project objective is to pull different relevant information that is available from different websites into one webpage.
 Instead of visiting multiple websites, as a football (soccer - the REAL football) fan, the website will be a one-stop page for all the users information needs (pulling on data from two different websites/APIs).
-The website displays the standings of the user's favorite team, and provide information on players of the team, and display video clips of games played.
+The website displays the standings of the user's favorite team, and provide information on players of the team, and displays video clips of games played.
 There were a couple of challenges with fetching data from the API but we found a way around it as a team.
 Using foundation framework for the first time was also a little challenging.
 We learnt how to replace error images pulled from API with a placeholder.

 ## Usage